Buying a car in South Africa

 This article will uncover how to buy a car for sale in South Africa.

 Buying a new car is an exciting venture for any driver.
 The process can be daunting and time-consuming, but it doesn’t have to be if you follow these simple tips.
 A car is one of the most expensive purchases a person will make in their lifetime.
 Cars can range from a few thousand for a used car to a few hundred thousand for a luxury car.
-Owning a car also can be a significant impact on how far you have to travel from home.
+Owning a car can also significantly impact how long you have to spend travelling from home.
 The average South African spends up to around 20-25% of their income on car transport.

-Here are some great tips to guide you to buying a car in South Africa.
+Here are some great tips to guide you in buying a car in South Africa.

 Determining your needs

-You can ask yourself these questions to get a good look as to what kind of car you are looking for.
+You can ask yourself these questions to get an idea of the kind of car you are looking for.

 - What will be the main use of my new car in South Africa?

-- How often do I travel each year and how many people do I usually take with myself?
+- How often do I travel each year and how many people do I usually take with me?